What is a Performance Bond?

 How do these bonds effect you as the Obligee?

 First and foremost, you should take time to learn about the basics of this type of construction bond.
 Whenever you decide to invest in a property development, you will need to select a contractor.
-Requiring the contractor to provide you with a performance bond will guarantee that the work will be completed, within a satisfactory period of time and as according to the contractual details.
-Frequently, performance bonds and payment bonds are issued in correlation, in order to protect both parties of the transaction.
+Requiring the contractor to provide you with bonds will guarantee that the work will be completed, within a satisfactory period of time and as according to the contractual details.
+Frequently, PBs and payment bonds are issued in correlation, in order to protect both parties of the transaction.

 Protects Contractor and Customer